Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3gdkRbsLRUo.md

 # [February 8th, 2022 Livestream](../2022-02-08.md)
 ## Q&A: Can we customise the Pioneer in the future for Multiplayer?
 https://www.youtube.com/watch?v=3gdkRbsLRUo
-This question was possibly duplicated with a more recent answer: [November 1st, 2022 Livestream Q&A: Are we ever going to get a Character Creator?](./yt-bm243X-6tBI.md) [https://www.youtube.com/watch?v=bm243X-6tBI](https://www.youtube.com/watch?v=bm243X-6tBI)
+This question was possibly duplicated with a more recent answer: [January 17th, 2023 Livestream Q&A: Character Customisation?](./yt-8aKhUtVsGrw.md) [https://www.youtube.com/watch?v=8aKhUtVsGrw](https://www.youtube.com/watch?v=8aKhUtVsGrw)

 ### Topics